mintopia/atemlib/readme.txt

    http://www.microsoft.com/en-gb/download/details.aspx?id=30653

- - Blackmagic ATEM Switchers Update 6.2
+ - Blackmagic ATEM Switchers Update 6.4 (Note: this is not the latest version of BMD switcher software but will work if you have a more recent version)

    https://www.blackmagicdesign.com/uk/support/family/atem-live-production-switchers